inkbeard/monorepo/.changeset/thin-bikes-hide.md

 "@inkbeard/budget-it": minor
 ---

-- Updated sourceId to be <NullOrNumber>
+- removed <NullOrNumber>
 - Added logic to add new new expenses from the AddExpense component
+- updated defaultSourceId to be a required <number>